iter8-tools/docs/docs/user-guide/topics/group.md

 # Experiment namespace and group

 Iter8 experiments like [`load-test-http`](../../tutorials/load-test-http/kubernetesusage.md) and [`load-test-grpc`](../../tutorials/load-test-grpc/kubernetesusage.md) can be run within Kubernetes.
-Such experiments are launched within a Kubernetes `namespace`, and associated with a unique *group* within that namespace.
+Such experiments are launched within a Kubernetes namespace, and associated with a unique *group* within that namespace.

 For example, consider the following invocation: